 Houston Factoring for Businesses to Help Improve Cash Flow

-As the Energy Capital of the World, Houston is widely known as an oil and gas town, but the truth is the fourth largest city in the U.S. is filled with people and companies working in a vast array of growing industries.
+As the Energy Capital of the World, Houston is known as an oil and gas town, but the truth is more complicated.
+The fourth largest city in the U.S. is filled with people and companies working in an array of growing industries.
 From small family-owned businesses to large healthcare and technology firms to manufacturing and trade companies of all sizes, Houston is bustling with diversity and opportunity for the entrepreneurs and business owners who call it home.
+That also means there’s an array of Houston invoice factoring companies to choose from, but we’ll get to that later.

 Regardless of the vibrant economy and all the resources at their disposal, entrepreneurs and business owners inevitably run into cash-flow problems somewhere along the way.
+It just happens.
 When a business’s accounts payable starts to outrun their accounts receivable, they often look towards credit or traditional bank loans to solve their monetary woes.
+We’re conditioned to look there first.
 But a potentially better option for many Houston businesses, large and small, is one that is often overlooked: invoice factoring.

 So what is invoice factoring?

 To put it simply, invoice factoring is when a business sells its accounts receivable (invoices) to a third-party company at a discount.
-It allows the business to get paid on invoices immediately instead of waiting the usual 30 to 90 days (or more) for a client to make a payment.
+Why might a business want to do this?
+Well, it allows the business to get paid on invoices immediately instead of waiting the usual 30 to 90 days (or more) for a client to make a payment.
 Thus, factoring helps ease or even eliminate business cash-flow restrictions.

 How does invoice factoring work?

 It’s a fairly straightforward process.
 A business simply hands over their unpaid invoices to the factoring company, also called a factor (such as American Commercial Capital, LLC).
 The factor will verify the invoices and do a credit check on the company that owes the business.
 If everything checks out, the factoring company will advance most of the value of the invoice (usually around 80%), giving the business immediate cash to put to good use.
 Then the factor sets out to collect on the invoice.
+That’s right—the factor does the dirty work so you can concentrate on your business.
 Once the invoice is paid, the business will receive the remaining balance, minus a small factoring fee for the factoring company’s troubles.

 Walk me through it—what’s the invoice factoring process like?